akarcode/MultiMatteTamer/README.md

 v1.2.4

 - Added HD mode
-- Changed setting IDs to use Node Handles instead of Names
+- Changed setting the IDs to use unique identifiers instead of Names

 v1.2.3